department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 **special claim**
 : Define on first mention in body copy as "a claim for special needs linked to your service-connected disability."
 Include definition in another sentence, as a parenthetical, or set off with commas.

+**sponsor**
+: We use this word in forms and other content to refer to the Veteran who earned the benefits that a family member may be using.
+It’s OK to use the word sponsor but lead with the plain language definition.
+Example: the Veteran you’re connected to (called your “sponsor”).
+Go to [Claims and applications](https://design.va.gov/content-style-guide/specific-topics-and-programs/claims-and-applications) for more guidance related to this word.

 **Statement of the Case**
 : Capitalize.